[DSWS-2023] International Symposium on Data Science 2023

 • Presenters can attend the “Spatial Chat” only by “online” and display their poster files during three days in 13-15 DEC.

-• Core times are allocated for the corresponding sessions in each day (13:00-14:00 JST, 13-15 DEC).
+• Core presentation times in the “Spatial Chat” are allocated for the corresponding sessions in each day (13:00-14:00 JST, 13-15 DEC).

 • As there are many hotels around central Tokyo area, participants are recommended to make their own reservations for their accommodation.